Filming still taking place in Malahide’s Main Street, and apparently will move to the marina next week.

 Lord Milo Talbot created the botanic gardens when he inherited the estate in 1948.
 He took a particular interest in Southern Hemisphere plants and the garden has a fine collection of Australasian and Chilean ones.

-The Bell Tower was thought to be a remnant of the medieval fortifications, but it is an 18th century folly.
 As well as the loss of life when the castle was captured by Cromwell, war away from the castle brought tragedy, too.
 Fourteen members of the family died at the Battle of the Boyne.

 We loved the garden, and found it very peaceful.
 A song thrush sang his complete repertoire for us.